 Enough complaining.
 Plimoth Plantation has an interesting gimmick.
 There are no interpretive signs or displays in the village.
 Instead, the employees each take on the role of one of the original Pilgrims and play the part.
 It is the year 1627, and they go about doing what the settlers would have been doing.
 They speak in English accents and only answer questions in character.
 If you ask them about anything that took place after 1627, they profess not to understand.
 At times, this gets a bit silly.
 I heard one of the “Pilgrims” ask a tourist where she was from.
 The tourist answered, “I’m from Australia, but of course you don’t know where that is.”

 I bought some postcards, but they don’t show the village very well.
 This one is the best.
 You can get a good idea of what it was like with one exception — or rather 501 exceptions.
 To get a real feel, imagine every available space filled with running, screaming, giggling girls between the ages of 10 and 13.
-1992 girls, not Pilgrim girls.
+Girls from 1992, not Pilgrim girls.
 The place was a zoo.

 Because they were striving for realism, all the houses looked very similar inside and out.
 The re-enactors were the show, but wherever there was a Pilgrim, there was also a ring of tourists.
 This rather dulled the realism for me.
 We wandered through the town looking into the houses while my daughter chased every chicken in sight.

 We left the stockade and walked through the Indian village.
 The Indians weren’t in character.
 They’d answer any question about anything that happened prior to 1992.
 After that, they professed not to know.
-My daughter, who was five at the time, wandered into one of the huts and didn’t come back out.
+My daughter wandered into one of the huts and didn’t come back out.
 I went to find out what she was up to and discovered her just standing there with two Indians.
 They invited me in, but I politely declined.
 We stopped in the bookstore and spent a lot of money, then went back into town where we toured the Mayflower and saw Plymouth Rock.

 The Rock is one of the sillier historic sites in America.
 It’s a rock, lying in mud, surrounded by a massive pillared monument.
 But unlike Plimoth Plantation and the Mayflower, it wasn’t crowded.
 In fact, we had it all to ourselves.
 As I gazed upon the rock, I pondered what a remarkable coincidence it was that the Pilgrims landed on the one rock in all of North America that actually had the number “1620” engraved on it.
 We didn’t stay long.